LuYF-Lemon-love/LuYF-Lemon-love.github.io/source/_posts/DGL-KE-学习笔记-windows10.md

 The matrix decomposition methods have a long history in machine learning.
 Using embeddings based decomposition in the form of $X=EWE^{-1}$ for square symmetric matrices can be represented as eigen decomposition $X=Q\Lambda Q^{-1}$ where $Q$ is orthogonal $(Q^{-1} = Q^\top)$ and $\Lambda = diag(\lambda)$ and $\lambda_i$ is an eigenvector of $X$.

-As ComplEx targets to learn antisymmetric relations, and eigen decomposition for asymmetric matrices does not exist in real space, the authors extend the embedding representation to complex numbers, where they can factorize complex matrices and benefit from efficient scaling and distribution of matrix multiplication while being able to capture antisymmetric relations.
-This asymmetry is resulted from the fact that dot product of complex matrices involves conjugate transpose.
+As ComplEx targets to learn antisymmetric relations, and eigen decomposition for asymmetric matrices does not exist in real space, the authors extend the embedding representation to complex numbers, where they can factorize complex matrices and benefit from efficient scaling and distribution of matrix multiplication while being able to capture antisymmetric relations. **This asymmetry is resulted from the fact that dot product of complex matrices involves conjugate transpose.**

 We are not done yet.
 Do you remember in RESCAL the number of parameters was $O(d^2)$ and DistMulti reduce that to a linear relation of $O(d)$ by limiting matrix $M_r$ to be diagonal?.
 Here even with complex eigenvectors $E \in \mathcal{C}^{n \times n}$, inversion of $E$ in $X=EWE^{*}$ explodes the number of parameters.
 As a result we need to find a solutions in which W is a diagonal matrix, and $E = E^*$, and $X$ is asymmetric, so that we

-1. computation is minimized
+1. **computation is minimized**,

-2. there is no need to compute inverse of $E$, and
+2. **there is no need to compute inverse of $E$**, and

-3. antisymmetric relations can be captures.
-We have already seen the solution in the complex vector space section.
-The paper does construct the decomposition in a normal space, a vector space composed of complex normal vectors.
+3. **antisymmetric relations can be captures.
+We have already seen the solution in the complex vector space section.** The paper does construct the decomposition in a normal space, a vector space composed of complex normal vectors.

 ---